All You Need To Know About Managing Repeat DUI Offenses And Penalties

 What Is A DUI And A DUI Per Se

-The police will often file two types of charges against any individual they believe may have committed a DUI to have a better chance of gaining a conviction.
+The police will typically file multiple types of charges against any individual they believe may have committed a DUI to have a better chance of gaining a conviction.
 The traditional DUI, impairment to the slightest degree, is typically determined by judgment tests, such as a field sobriety assessment.
-If there is a chemical test, showing a blood alcohol content of 0.08% or higher, or illegal drugs in the blood, this is considered “per se intoxication”, irrespective of whether or not judgment is impaired.
+If there is a chemical test, showing a blood alcohol content of 0.08% or higher, or illegal drugs in the blood, this is considered "per se intoxication", irrespective of whether or not judgment is impaired.
 DUI per se relies entirely on the results of a chemical testing.

 What Is Chemical Testing?

 Chemical testing by the State is an essential element for their investigation.
 When a driver submits to a test it is essential that he or she has consented fully and allows the authorities to draw a sample of your blood, saliva, breath and urine.
 The analysis of these items will help determine the blood alcohol content or illegal drugs in the blood.
 If the driver does not consent, the State may be able to get a search warrant for a blood sample.
-Additionally, a refusal will result in at least a one year suspension of the driver’s license.
-With so much a steak, it is extremely important to contact a DUI criminal defense attorney before deciding whether or not to submit to these chemical tests.
+Additionally, a refusal will result in at least a one year suspension of the driver's license.
+With so much a stake, it is extremely important to contact a DUI criminal defense attorney before deciding whether or not to submit to these chemical tests.

 The ramifications are severe.
 If you or a loved one is charged with an alcohol driving offense (DUI), you need an experience attorney to see you through this.
 Contact Robert A. Dodell, Attorney at Law, directly by email or by calling 480-860-4321 now for a free initial consultation.
 Robert personally answers his own telephone and he will personally handle your case.